pleonova/pleonova.github.io/_pages/about.md

 ## Toolbox

 I started my career in Stata and R and transitioned to Python.
 I frequently use both the python visualization libraries (`matplotlib` and `seaborn`) as well as statistical/machine learning packages (`scikit-learn` and `statsmodel`).
 Furthemore, I've written a handful of statistical functions and visualizations for evaluating online experiments in Python.
-In addition to exploring data and creating models in Python and R, I am also familiar with various business intelligence tools such as Looker, Tableau and Chartio and have created dozens of dashboards.
+In addition to exploring data and creating models in Python, I am also familiar with various business intelligence tools such as Looker, Tableau and Chartio.

 <br /><br />
 ## Other Interests
-When I am not working on my data side projects, I like to get outdoors whether that be up to the snow covered mountains in Tahoe for a snowboarding adventure or to the nearest green field for a game of pick up Ultimate Frisbee.
-I also enjoy woodworking, board games and photography (feel free to checkout out [my photography website](http://girlandcamera.wixsite.com/novaphotography)).
+When I am not working on my data side projects, I like to get outdoors whether that be up to the mountains in the winter for some snowboarding or the nearest park in the summer for some Ultimate Frisbee.
+I also enjoy [woodworking](https://www.instructables.com/My-First-Piece-of-Furniture-a-Bar-Cart/), [photography](http://girlandcamera.wixsite.com/novaphotography) and engine building and eurostyle tabletop games (such as Terra Mystica and Brass: Birmingham).